 Wolfgang Laubersheimer is a German-born sculptor who has been a professor of production technologies at KISD since 1992.
 He produces work for international companies such as Swatch, Daimler-Benz, and Philipps and for the Cologne Chamber of Commerce, and his work has been shown in many national and international exhibitions.
 Laubersheimer co-founded the furniture design company Unikate and, in 1985, the Pentagon design group.
 He lives in Cologne.

 Cynthia Lawson is a digital artist, technologist, and educator.
 She is particularly interested in reconfigurations and representations of time and space through media.
 Her work has been internationally exhibited, published, and performed.
-Since 2007 she has been an active participant in the university-wide project DEED: Development through Empowerment, Entrepreneurship, and Design, which she now directs.
-Lawson has a BS in electrical engineering from Universidad de los Andes (Bogotá) and a master's in Interactive Telecommunications (ITP) from New York University.
-She is currently an assistant professor of Integrated Design in the School of Design Strategies at Parsons The New School for Design and an active member of Madarts, an arts collective in Brooklyn, NY.
+Since 2007, she has been an active participant in the university-wide project DEED: Development through Empowerment, Entrepreneurship, and Design, which she now directs.
+Lawson has a BS in Electrical Engineering from Universidad de los Andes (Bogotá) and a master's in Interactive Telecommunications (ITP) from New York University.
+She is currently an assistant professor of integrated design in the School of Design Strategies at Parsons School of Design and an active member of Madarts, an arts collective in Brooklyn, New York.

 Tim Marshall is the provost and chief academic officer of The New School.
 From 2006 to 2009, he served as dean of Parsons, where he led a major restructuring effort and developed an academic plan that emphasized a stronger faculty culture and a better-integrated and comprehensive suite of undergraduate and graduate design degrees.
 Marshall came to Parsons in 2004 as associate dean for Academic Affairs and holds a faculty appointment as a tenured associate professor.
 Before coming to Parsons, he held a number of academic leadership positions at the University of Western Sydney in Australia, including chair of the School of Design and director of academic and international programs.
 He has served as a consultant to academic institutions in Australia, Germany, Hong Kong, China, and Singapore.
 Marshall has an extensive professional photography background and co-founded the Cadre Design group in Sydney, a firm specializing in Web-based educational visualizations.
 He is a visiting professor of design at China National Academy of Fine Arts in Shanghai.
 Marshall received his education at the City Art Institute and College of Fine Arts at the University of New South Wales, Australia.
 Marshall has written and lectured extensively on design research and design education and is the co-editor, with Michael Erlhoff, of Design Dictionary: Perspectives in Design (Birkhauser Press, 2007), the first publication of its kind.
 His other works include “Designing Design Schools,” presented at the conference “Design Perspectives: Envisioning Design for the XXI Century” (Iberoamericano, Mexico City, 2005), and “Poetic Process and Professional Practice: A Case Study for Practitioner-led Design Research,” presented at the conference “Techne-Design Wisdom” (European Academy of Design, Barcelona, 2003).
 Marshall initiated and contributed to Eye magazine’s special issue on Australia in 2002 and wrote the cover article on the future of design education in Form magazine’s January/February 2009 issue.
 In 2005 and 2006, Tim was an invited participant at the St. Moritz Design Summit, an annual gathering of some of the most respected designers and design thinkers from around the world.

-Cameron Tonkinwise is the associate dean for Sustainability at Parsons The New School for Design.
-Previously the co-chair of the Tishman Environment and Design Center, which oversees The New School's Environmental Studies degree programs, Tonkinwise came to The New School from Sydney, Australia, where he was the director of Design Studies at the University of Technology, Sydney, and executive director of Change Design, formerly known as the EcoDesign Foundation, a think tank focused on design-enabled social change toward more sustainable futures.
+Cameron Tonkinwise is the associate dean for Sustainability at Parsons School of Design.
+Previously the co-chair of the Tishman Environment and Design Center, which oversees The New School's environmental studies degree programs, Tonkinwise came to The New School from Sydney, Australia, where he was the director of Design Studies at the University of Technology, Sydney, and executive director of Change Design, formerly known as the EcoDesign Foundation, a think tank focused on design-enabled social change toward more sustainable futures.
 His current research concerns lowering societal materials intensity by decoupling use and ownership—in short, sharing.

-Joel Towers was appointed executive dean of Parsons The New School for Design in 2010 after serving as dean since 2009.
-From 2007 to 2009, he served as dean of the School of Design Strategies at Parsons and associate professor of Architecture and Sustainable Design.
+Joel Towers was appointed executive dean of Parsons School of Design in 2010 after serving as dean since 2009.
+From 2007 to 2009, he served as dean of the School of Design Strategies at Parsons and associate professor of architecture and sustainable design.
 Since coming to Parsons in 2002 as director of Sustainable Design and Urban Ecology, he also served as the first director of the Tishman Environment and Design Center at The New School and associate provost for environmental studies.
 Towers is a founding partner of SR+T Architects.
 He received a BS in Architecture from the University of Michigan School of Architecture and a Master of Architecture from Columbia University.
 Towers was previously a member of the faculty of the Graduate School of Architecture, Planning, and Preservation at Columbia University, where he taught advanced architecture and urban design studios and developed and taught a seminar exploring critical ecologies and environmentally reflexive architecture.

-Susan Yelavich is an assistant professor in the School of Art and Design History and Theory at Parsons The New School for Design in New York City, specializing in twentieth-century and contemporary design and architecture.
+Susan Yelavich is an assistant professor in the School of Art and Design History and Theory at Parsons School of Design in New York City, specializing in 20th-century and contemporary design and architecture.
 Her current areas of research focus on the relationship between textiles and architecture, the dynamics of global culture and design, the role of ornament in contemporary design, and the parallels between design and literature.
 Yelavich is also an independent curator and writer.
 She is the author of Contemporary World Interiors, Pentagram/Profile, Design for Life, and The Edge of the Millennium: An International Critique of Architecture, Urban Planning, Product and Communication Design.
 A Fellow of the American Academy in Rome, Yelavich was awarded the Academy’s Rolland Prize in Design in 2003.
-From 1994 to 2002, she was Assistant Director for Public Programs at the Smithsonian’s Cooper-Hewitt National Design Museum in New York.
+From 1994 to 2002, she was assistant director for Public Programs at the Smithsonian’s Cooper-Hewitt, National Design Museum, in New York.